AngelMunoz/FlaskBlueprintsDemo/app/README.md

     </body>
 </html>
 ```
-that's what jinja does with our templates (our views)
+that's what jinja does with our templates (our views).
+for each module please visit its readme file for further explanations.